theprojectsomething/cvms/routes/shared/index.md

 # SHARED

-Documents stored here are accessible by *anyone* with with *any passphrase*.
+Documents stored here are accessible by anyone with a *valid passphrase*.